-- The Newark College of Arts and Sciences (NCAS), the largest of the seven schools on campus, which enrolls more than 60 percent of the undergraduates at Rutgers–Newark;
+- Newark College of Arts and Sciences (NCAS), the largest of the seven schools on campus, which enrolls more than 60 percent of the undergraduates at Rutgers University–Newark;

-- University College–Newark (UCN),which allows adult and nontraditional students to attend classes on evenings or weekends;
+- University College–Newark (UCN),which allows adult and nontraditional students to attend classes on evenings and weekends;

 - Graduate School–Newark, which serves graduate students at the master's or doctoral level in 19 disciplines; and